Celebrating the Sisterhood

 Of course, the series includes British classic Pride and Prejudice, a Regency romance and ‘novel of manners’ written by Jane Austen and first published anonymously in 1813, about Elizabeth Bennet and her sisters, and their search for love without compromising their dignity.

 Overall, despite lacking a little in racial and cultural diversity, it’s a gorgeous collection, and even though the bulk of the titles are children’s books, the stories are excellent reads, and the eye-catching covers and convenience of a paperback guarantee they will spark a conversation about reading if you take them out and about.

 Diverse Contemporary Classics

-If you’d like to flesh the series out with a couple of books written by women of colour or addressing other diversity, I have also included a few suggestions for you in the list below.
+If you’d like to flesh the series out with a couple of books written by women of colour or addressing other diversities, I have also included a few recommended suggestions for you in the list below.

 Literary Fiction / Asian American.
 The novel traces the intertwined fates of the picture-perfect Richardson family and the enigmatic artist Mia and her daughter Pearl who upend their lives.
 Explores the weight of secrets, the nature of art and identity, and the ferocious pull of motherhood – and the danger of believing that following the rules can avert disaster.

 Behold The Dreamers by Imbolo Mbue.

 Historical fiction / African American.
 A young Cameroonian couple try to make a new life in New York just as the Great Recession upends the economy – a novel about marriage, immigration, class, race, and the trapdoors in the American Dream.